mzulfikari/api_drf/README.md

   "username": "your_username",
   "password": "your_password"
 }
-Use JWT Token
+Using the token
-Include the token in HTTP headers as:
+Include the received access token in your request headers:

 plaintext
 Copy
 Edit
-Authorization: Bearer your_access_token
+Authorization: Bearer <access_token>